What is Controlling Interest?

 - Shareholders who have a controlling interest in the company have fear from independently minded directors of losing their control in the organization, so they leave a little room for them.

-- Significant disadvantage occurs in case there if a conflict of interest arises between a controlling group and other shareholders.
+- A significant disadvantage occurs in case there if a conflict of interest arises between a controlling group and other shareholders.

 Important Points of Controlling Interest